nsnkuebe/CS3520-Project/ISA Specification.md

 ## 1. Overview & Motivation ##

 ### Purpose & Application Context ###
-The purpose of this ISA is to accelarate low-cost mobile phones AI applications of voice recognition, biometric security, and intelligent connectivity.
-These applications require real time processing of sensor data, secure handling of sensitive infomation, and efficient network management.
-By designing an ISA customized for these workloads, the processor can efficiently execute feature extraction, neural network interference, and cryptographic operations, enabling responsive devices.
+This Instruction Set Architecture (ISA) is designed specifically for the core processors within low-cost, AI-enabled mobile phones for the Lesotho and broader African market.
+Its purpose is to efficiently execute key on-device AI workloads—such as voice recognition, biometric security, and intelligent connectivity—while operating under stringent constraints of cost, power, and intermittent network reliability.

 ### Design Goals ###
 a.
 Energy efficiency: essential for extending battery life in mobile phones. <br>